mousepawmedia/calikocat/BUILDING.md

 Currently, CalikoCat is only designed to be built by GCC (5.3 or later) or Clang (3.4 or later).

+## Building and Linking Dependencies

+CalikoCat relies on CPGF, PawLIB, and Eigen.
+The default behavior of the build system is to look for MousePaw Games' `libdeps/` and `pawlib/` repositories, cloned parallel to this repository's main folder.
+Simply run `make ready` in each of those repositories before building this one.
+(This is our default for company development environments.)

+You can specify custom paths for these libraries by creating a ".config" file in the root of this repository.
+Make a copy of "build.config.txt" and save it with the ending ".config".
+See that file for more information.

 ## Ready-To-Use Build

 If you just want to build CalikoCat to use in your own project, the fastest way